Construction of local A-packets: Introduction

-{\bf Acknowledgement.} We would like to thank Professor Bin Xu for answering our questions.
-We are grateful to Professor Alberto M{\'i}nguez for useful discussions.
+{\bf Acknowledgement.} We would like to thank Bin Xu for answering our questions and for suggesting his result for the proof of Theorem \ref{aubert}.
+We are grateful to Alberto M{\'i}nguez for useful discussions.
+Thanks are also due to the referee for the careful readings and the helpful comments.
 The author was supported by JSPS KAKENHI Grant Number 19K14494.

+A Sage code for computing examples of several objects in this paper is now available at:

+We are grateful to Alexander Hazeltine, Baiying Liu and Chi-Heng Lo for pointing out many bugs.
 10pt

 \textbf{Notation.} Let $F$ be a non-archimedean local field of characteristic zero.
 The normalized absolute value is denoted by $|\cdot|$, which is also regarded as a character of $\GL_d(F)$ via composing the determinant map.